OVERVIEW

 2. identify the organs and tissues under the microscope.? understand the principles of karyotyping and identify the gross congenital anomalies.

-4. understand clinical basis of some common clinical procedures i.e., intramuscular & intravenous injection, lumbar puncture and kidney biopsy etc.
+4. understand the clinical basis of some common clinical procedures i.e., intramuscular & intravenous injection, lumbar puncture and kidney biopsy etc.

 Integration